눈치 and 정 Decoded: Korean Social Radar and Accumulated Bonds

 There is a word for what you feel when you miss a coworker who drove you crazy for three years.
 And there is a word for the look your manager gave you when you asked that question at exactly the wrong moment.
 You already know both feelings.
 You just did not know the Korean words for them.

-That is what this guide is for. 눈치 (nunchi) and 정 (jeong) are not abstract philosophical concepts.
-They are specific, practical things any Korean can name and explain.
+That is what this guide is for.
+The social radar (눈치, nunchi) and the accumulated bond (정, jeong) are not abstract philosophical concepts.
+They are ordinary Korean words with unusually wide social reach.
 Understanding them will not make you Korean.
-But it will change how you read most Korean social situations, at work, at dinner, in a neighborhood you have lived in for a year, in a friendship you are still building.
+But it will change how you read many Korean social situations: at work, at dinner, in a neighborhood you have lived in for a year, in a friendship you are still building.

 Neither concept requires mystifying or romanticizing Korean culture.
 Koreans talk about 눈치 and 정 the same way someone might talk about tact or loyalty: as real things with names, not as exotic tribal customs.
 This guide treats them the same way.